SolaceProducts/solace-apache-beam/README.md

 ### Populate the Solace PubSub+ Queues

+1. If you're running the SolaceProtoBuffRecordTest sample, skip this section.
 1. Download [SDKPerf](https://solace.com/downloads/#other-software-other) and extract the archive
     * For the sake of this tutorial, lets say you downloaded C SDKPerf
 1. Load 100 10-byte test messages onto your queues: